github/developer.github.com/content/guides/file-manipulation.md

 ## Updating Files

-In order to update a file in a repository, you'll need to know both the file's path, as well as it's SHA code.
-Retrieving the SHA is as simpe as querying the file contents; the SHA comes back as part of the resulting hash:
+In order to update a file in a repository, you'll need to know both the file's path, as well as its SHA code.
+Retrieving the SHA is as simple as querying the file contents; the SHA comes back as part of the resulting hash:

 ```ruby